 It was usual in those days for building firms to ‘undertake’ funerals, as they had all the equipment necessary for making coffins and digging graves.
 The name ‘Undertaker’ originates from.

-The business operated from 217, Northgate Street, between 1899 and 1917 before moving a few doors down to 214 where its Head Office still operates from here and the next-door property at 213.
+The business operated from 217, Northgate Street, between 1899 and 1917 before moving a few doors down to 214 where its Head Office still operates from.

 Leonard (Lenny) Jary (1903 – 1986)